12 Must Have Apps for Thailand

 If you’ve never heard of Line or Grab, they are included in this list of must have apps for Thailand, so make sure you download them!

-The Land of Smiles is a charming country with delightful views and amaaaazing food.
+The Land of Smiles is a charming country with delightful views and fantastic food.

 In order to get the most out of your experience, you might want to download some useful apps for traveling in and around the country.

-I made it easy for you (and hopefully will save you some time!) by creating a list of some must have apps for traveling in Thailand.
+I made it easy for you (and hopefully will save you some time!) by creating a list of useful apps for traveling in Thailand.
 They helped me when living there so I hope they’ll do the same for you.

 Air Visual works in all of the countries that I have been to.